-Ugh.
-That sinking feeling as you walk towards your car and notice something unsettling on the windshield.
+You know that sinking feeling as you walk towards your car and notice something unsettling on the windshield.
 No, not bird poop, although that sucks too, but a frustrating parking ticket.
 You knew it seemed too good to be true to find such a great spot on a busy Saturday afternoon.
-And with all the money you had just saved at your favorite clothing store's going-out-of-business sale, you are now going to have to shell it out anyway to pay off the darn ticket.
-But wait, not so fast…
+And with all the money you'd just saved at your favorite clothing store's going-out-of-business sale, you are now going to have to shell it out anyway to pay off the damn ticket.
+But not so fast!

 You may be able to worm your way out of paying it.
-Unlike one to the Broadway hit Hamilton, this is one ticket you don't want to pay for.
-Although, it may be a lot cheaper… but that's not the point.
-Whether you don't think you deserve the ticket or you want to try to avoid paying it anyway, here are five ways to get out of it.
+Whether you don't think you deserve the ticket or you can't afford the hefty fine, here are five ways to get out of it.

 Contest it ASAP

 There's no time like the present, and every second counts.
-As soon as you can do so, get going on contesting the ticket.
+As soon as you can do so, start contesting the ticket.
 As per WikiHow, "Read the procedure and deadlines carefully.
 Your ticket will have information explaining how to contest the citation and how long you have after the citation was issued.
-Even though you may have as many as 30 days to request a hearing or contest your ticket, do it as soon as possible."
+Even though you may have as many as 30 daysto request a hearing or contest your ticket, do it as soon as possible."

 Do Your Park adds, "You can contest your ticket through mail, in person, or online.
 Evidence is an essential part in explaining your case; remember every detail before and after you got a ticket to find any evidence you feel might is important in getting you out of it."